 Life Onboard the Famous California Zephyr from Chicago to Salt Lake City

-The California Zephyr is probably the most talked about Amtrak train route in North America — and for good reason.
+The California Zephyr is probably the most talked-about Amtrak train route in North America — and for good reason.
 Booking a long-distance train vacation on the California Zephyr is so much more than simply "another train trip."
 The California Zephyr lives up to its name.
 It's the experience of a lifetime.
+I'm not exaggerating.

 Approximately 30-45 minutes before my train was scheduled to depart, video information screens marked “Amtrak Departures” displayed the departing gate and track number.
 There are also live announcements made in the waiting areas.
 If you are a senior citizen, active military, traveling with small children, or reserved sleeping accommodations, you're eligible for early boarding.

 If you booked a Roomette or Bedroom in a Sleeping car, soon after the train leaves Chicago's Union Station your Sleeping Car Attendant will introduce him/herself, help you with your luggage (if needed), and reserve your seat in the Dining Car for dinner or arrange for your meal to be served in the privacy and comfort of your accommodation.
 Once getting all settled in, take some time to walk through the train and get familiar with all of the amenities, including the restrooms/showers, Dining Car, Sightseer Lounge and Cafe, and the Observation Car.
 You may even find yourself taking this time to get your rail legs (walking around on a train can be a surprising experience) and getting to know your Sleeping car neighbors and train staff.

 From your accommodation window or from the Observation Car, relax and enjoy the views as the train travels through Naperville, Princeton, and Galesburg, Illinois, before crossing the State Line into Iowa.